Economy of Jordan: Remittances to Jordan

 Agriculture in Jordan constituted almost 40% of GNP in the early 1950s; on the eve of the June 1967 War, it was 17%.
 By the mid-1980s, agriculture's share of GNP in Jordan was only about 6%.

 Jordan hosts SOFEX, the world's fastest growing and region's only special operations and homeland security exhibition and conference.
 Jordan is a regional and international provider of advanced military goods and services.
 The KADDB Industrial Park, specialized in defense manufacturing, was opened in September 2009 in Mafraq.
 By 2015, the park is expected to provide around 15,000 job opportunities whereas the investment volume is expected to reach JD500 million.
 A report by Strategic Foresight Group has calculated the opportunity cost of conflict for the Middle East from 1991 to 2010 at $12 trillion.
 Jordan's share in this is almost $84 billion.

-Jordan has a 138% mobile phone penetration rate and a 63% internet penetration rate.
-41.6% of all mobile phones in Jordan are smartphones, compared with 40% in the United States and 26% in the United Kingdom.
+Jordan had a 82.3% mobile phone penetration rate in 2025 and a 63% internet penetration rate.
 97% of Jordanian households own at least one television set while 90% have satellite reception.
 Furthermore, 61% of Jordanian households own at least one personal computer or laptop.

 According to an investment survey, Jordan ranked as the 9th best outsourcing destination worldwide.
 Amman is one of the top 10 cities in the world to launch a tech start-up in 2012 and is becoming referred to as the "Silicon Valley of the Middle East".

 Jordan has hosted the World Economic Forum on the Middle East and North Africa six times and plans to hold it again at the Dead Sea for the seventh time in 2013.
 Amman also hosts the Mercedes Benz Fashion Week semiannually and is the only city in the region to hold such a prestigious event that is usually held by the likes of New York, Paris, and Milan.